 Fertilizers supplement plants with the vital nutrients needed for optimal, healthy growth.
-There are two categories of fertilizers: organic and inorganic. (homeguides.sfgate.com).
+There are two categories of fertilizers: organic fertilizer and inorganic fertilizer. (homeguides.sfgate.com).

 Read also: Types of Inorganic Fertilizers

 What is Organic Fertilizer?

 |Connect and Share with Farmer friends, Experts and all the players in Agriculture.|

 Any fertilizer that originates from an organic source, we consider it organic.
 Some examples include fish extracts, manure, and compost. (www.gardenmyths.com)

 According to homeguides.sfgate.com, Organic fertilizers undergo little processing and include ingredients such as compost and manure.

 - Organic fertilizers, besides releasing nutrients for plant’s growth also improves soil structure.
 The continuous application of organic fertilizers will improve water and nutrients retention of the soil and improve activities or beneficial soil organisms.